-Cabin Leaders are needed for support for our Teacher Naturalists (TNs) while on trail.
-While students adventure around property, TNs will require at least one adult present at all times in their groups.
-If you are on-trail/hiking with a group, your main role is to support your Teacher Naturalist during the hike.
+If you are on-trail/hiking with a group, your main role is to support your Program Naturalist during the hike.
 Here are a few ways to do this:

-- Help keep the entire group together and safe while hiking. - Lend a hand to kids who may need assistance. - Help keep the students on-task/focused during lessons. - Talk with the Teacher Naturalist about needs that may come up within the group. - Have fun, participate, and engage with the hiking group.
+- Help keep the entire group together and safe while hiking. - Lend a hand to kids who may need assistance. - Help keep the students on-task/focused during lessons. - Talk with the Naturalist about needs that come up in the group. - Keep kids busy at the beginning of solo hikes and send them one-at-a-time to your Program Naturalist as directed. - Have fun, participate, and engage with the hiking group.
 Please allow students to have their space to learn/socialize.